Nonequilibrium thermometry via an ensemble of initially correlated qubits: Introduction

 \section{Introduction}

-Quantum metrology can offer significant advantages over its classical counterpart, enabling better accuracy and precision~\cite{giovannettifirst,giovannetti2011advances}.
-This is achievable by using quantum sensors that can be engineered at the atomic scale to allow for the resolution of spatial features with high precision~\cite{DegenRMP2017}.
-Quantum sensors can also exploit the fragile yet highly sensitive character of quantum superposition, which makes them particularly effective at detecting weak signals (for instance in gravitational wave detectors~\cite{Aasi_2013_short}).
-Moreover, even quantum entanglement has been recognized as a resource for enhancing metrological performance when operating in a multi-probe setting, with a possible superlinear scaling of precision with the number of probes~\cite{montenegro2024reviewquantummetrologysensing}.
-As discussed below, similar advantages can also be obtained in quantum thermometry, which has the goal to estimate with high precision the temperature of a macroscopic thermal bath using quantum systems as thermometers~\cite{MahboudiJPA2019,Abiuso_2024}.
+Quantum metrology can offer significant advantages over its classical counterpart~\cite{paris2009quantum,giovannettifirst,giovannetti2011advances}, as it allows for an extremely high spatial resolution and an improved precision on parameter estimations.
+In terms of the former, one can engineer quantum sensors at the atomic scale to allow high-spatial resolution~\cite{DegenRMP2017}.
+Moreover, metrological performance can be directly enhanced by exploiting genuine quantum resources, most notably the fragile yet highly sensitive character of quantum superposition and quantum entanglement.
+For example, quantum gravitational wave detectors~\cite{Aasi_2013_short} use squeezed states of light to enhance their sensitivity to detect extremely weak signals.
+Furthermore, when operating in a multi-probe setting, quantum metrology allows for a superlinear scaling of the precision with the number of probes~\cite{montenegro2024reviewquantummetrologysensing}.